Meet the Macintosh!

 early OSX systems may need a tweak or two.
 Files and applications from

-OS9 and earlier Systems are long obsolete and will be left behind - OS9
+OS9 thru 10.5 are long obsolete and will be left behind - These Systems

-has not been supported since about 2001.
-If you have critical data that
+have not been supported since about 2006.
+If you have critical data

 old or older, it's too late to bring it along gracefully, so we'll have